rayannebarros/Projeto-PLN/README.md

 # PythonProject
-Project of python in Metodologia, by MIcael Marques
+Project of python in Metodologia